ane/ane.github.io/_drafts/expressing-problems.md

 The expression problem is theoretically solvable in any language, but to varying degrees of elegance.
-In Java one must resort to using the [visitor pattern](https://en.wikipedia.org/wiki/Visitor_pattern), and in my mind this is the most unelegant way of going about it.
+In Java one must resort to using the [visitor pattern](https://en.wikipedia.org/wiki/Visitor_pattern), and in my mind this is the most inelegant way of going about it.
 I would rate the solutions on a spectrum: with the most *basic* solution being the visitor pattern, at the other end we have something like [polymorphic variants](http://www.math.nagoya-u.ac.jp/~garrigue/papers/fose2000.html) and type classes.
 Multimethods and protocols are somewhere in between.